wko27/blog/_posts/2017-09-26-Hiking_Poles.md

 ![Grip]({{ site.baseurl }}/assets/img/2017-09-26-grip.jpg){:class="img-responsive"}

+This distributes the weight to:
+* the inner edge of your hand (base of your thumb)
+* the outer edge of your hand
+* wrists

-This distributes the weight from the front base of your thumb to the back and down the wrist.
-This part of your hand should be able to bear a lot more weight comfortably.
+These parts of your hand should be able to bear a lot more weight comfortably.

-Make sure to tighten the strap securely; otherwise, it may rub and cause blisters!
+Make sure to tighten the strap.
+If it's loose, it may rub and cause blisters!

 Happy hiking!!!